gaiafabbri/S-C/analysis_results/README.md

   <img width="550" height="300" src="https://github.com/gaiafabbri/S-C/blob/main/analysis_results/pixel_intensity_distribution.png">
 </p>

 - __plot_cluster_histogram(cluster1, cluster2)__: it shows a histogram of clusters coming from the KMeans clustering algorithm; it takes as arguments two arrays containign the label of the cluster for each image.
-It is useful to look for similarities within the data that creates some substractures, called clusters; within clusters, data are considered homogeneous according to a metric defined by the clustering algorithm, in this case the euclidean distance amogn points.
+It is useful to look for similarities within the data that creates some substractures, called clusters; within clusters, data are considered homogeneous according to a metric defined by the clustering algorithm, in this case the euclidean distance among points.
 In particular, it is helpful to distinguish if the two classes are grouped differently and to simplify data analysis and understanding

 <p align="center">
   <img width="550" height="300" src="https://github.com/gaiafabbri/S-C/blob/main/analysis_results/plot_cluster_histogram.png">